fabremx/git-formation/exercises/commit-on-wrong-branch-2/README.md

 ## Subject

-Currently your commits look like this
+Currently your commits look like this:

 ![Starting Tree](images/starting.jpg)

 But you want it to look like this:

 ![Ending Tree](images/ending.jpg)

 ## Useful Commands